-Do you want to experience a trip of a lifetime, through Finland’s magical Winter Wonderland?
-Go on amazing once-in-a-lifetime adventures – husky safaris, northern lights excursions, or simply jump into a frozen sea?
+Do you want to experience the trip of a lifetime through Finland’s magical Winter Wonderland?
+Go on incredible adventures like husky safaris, northern lights excursions, or simply jump into a frozen sea?

 We did all of this and more when we spent over 10 days in Finland and Lapland during the winter.
-It was absolutely incredible, and we thought we’d share our experience and itinerary through this blog post.
+It was absolutely mind-blowing, and of course, we want to share our experience and itinerary with you through this blog.

-My wife meticulously researched, and curated this 10 day winter itinerary for Finland that took us through some of the most gorgeous landscapes and unique adventures.
+My wife meticulously researched and curated this 10-day winter itinerary for Finland that took us through some of the most gorgeous landscapes and unique adventures.
 And after reading this guide, if you need help planning your Finland itinerary, you can contact us to help you plan your trip to Finland.

 Finland & Lapland Winter Itinerary

-Our focus was to spend more time in Lapland to see the northern lights, and take part in so many unique, outdoor activities.
+Our focus was to spend more time in Lapland to see the northern lights and take part in many unique, outdoor activities.
 Just check out our awesome highlights video below.

 Subscribe to my YouTube channel